Provincial Immigration via Provincial Nominee Program

 During this stage, you will receive instruction regarding the language tests and obtaining your Education Credential Assessment (ECA).
 These documents are required to register you in the Express Entry system.
 We will also provide the full list of documents we will need in order to process your application.
 In some cases, we might need additional documents, required by the specific province.

-Stage 2: The Expression of Interest to the province and/or Express Entry Profile creation
+Stage 2: The Expression of Interest to the Province and/or Express Entry Profile Creation

-Some provinces have their own provincial Expression of Interest (EOI) systems, while some other select candidates directly from the Express Entry pool.
-Depending on the case, we will create your EOI to the respective province.
+Some provinces have their own provincial Expression of Interest (EOI) systems, while some others select candidates directly from the Express Entry pool.
+Depending on the case, we will create your EOI for the respective province.
 We will also need you to provide us with your language tests and Education Credential Assessment certificate to register you in the Express Entry system and the Job Bank.
 We claim all the factors for which we want you to get points in the system and list all your personal information.

 Stage 3: Invitation to Apply for the Provincial Nomination

 Once your EOI/Express Entry profile is created, the provincial government knows that you are willing to immigrate to that province.
-As for the provinces, whose programs are linked to Express Entry, we indicate your interests to settle in the specific province within your Express Entry profile.
+As for the provinces, whose programs are linked to Express Entry, we indicate your interest to settle in the specific province within your Express Entry profile.
 In the first case, the province may invite you through the provincial EOI system.
 In the second case, you will get a Notification of Interest of the province in your Express Entry profile.